Why do costs of IVF treatment vary so much?

 The NHS uses a ‘traffic light system’ to assess the efficacy of different IVF add-ons in the UK.
 However, it is crucial to remember that these grades are based on a population level.
 So, for instance, add-ons such as PICSI and PGT-A have a ‘red traffic light’ for their use on the general population, but they can reduce the chances of miscarriage and improve outcomes for women over 35.

-Speak to your GP and fertility specialist about each add-on to find out if it could benefit your chances of conception, increase chances of a healthy delivery, or reduce your likelihood of OHSS (ovarian hyperstimulation syndrome).
+Speak to your doctor and fertility specialist about each add-on to find out if it could benefit your chances of conception, increase chances of a healthy delivery, or reduce your likelihood of OHSS (ovarian hyperstimulation syndrome).
 What doesn’t ‘work’ on a population level could still help in your unique situation, so even if an add-on has a ‘red traffic light’ designation, don’t rule it out.
+Do also refer to fertility regulatory authorities websites to find out the latest on add-ons and clinic successes.

 If you are paying directly for your own treatment… it might be more effective and/or affordable to pay for multiple routine proven treatment cycles” than more add-ons that haven’t been tested.